 - Immutable Infrastructure is when you deploy new infrastructure when making changes instead of making changes to an existing environment.
 Most teams apply this pattern by only making these infrastructure changes through versioned automation.
 There are no manual changes made to environments.
 Furthermore, the infrastructure is always brought up in its entirety.

-- In the cloud
+- On the cloud

 - A part of a phrase to be used when describing a service, application, or other things that are hosted or resident on a cloud provider such as AWS.
-Contrast this with the often used “on the cloud” … we have established that IN is preferred over ON in this case.

 - The infrastructure refers to the generic components used to compose environments.
 While environments have state, infrastructure does not.
 Infrastructure includes everything that is not the application/service or the configuration of the infrastructure.
 It includes the operating system, application, web, database servers, etc.

 - Kaizen (???), Japanese for “good change”.
 It has been applied in healthcare, psychotherapy, life-coaching, government, banking, and other industries.
 When used in the business sense and applied to the workplace, kaizen refers to activities that continually improve all functions, and involves all employees from the CEO to the assembly line workers.
 It also applies to processes, such as purchasing and logistics, that cross organizational boundaries into the supply chain.
 By improving standardized activities and processes, kaizen aims to eliminate waste (see lean manufacturing).
 Kaizen was first implemented in several Japanese businesses after the Second World War, influenced in part by American business and quality management teachers who visited the country.
 It has since spread throughout the world and is now being implemented in environments outside of business and productivity.